intel/pepc/README.md

 or disable HW features without a need to remember MSR registers and bit numbers, and so on.

 This project provides the tool and various modules that other projects like 'wult' can use.
-For example, the 'CPUIdle' module provides methods for discovering and manipulating C-states of a Linux computer system.
+For example, the 'CStates' module provides methods for discovering and manipulating C-states of a Linux computer system.

 # Authors and contributors